 Imagine your dog is happily playing in the yard, jumps up to catch a ball, lands badly, and comes up not just lame but weak or even paralyzed in a back leg.
+Possibly both back legs.
 The toes knuckle under, perhaps.
 Maybe his back tilts downward, his rear legs too weak to rise all the way up.
 You check him over, trying to find where it hurts and it simply does not seem to hurt at all.

 There are many conditions that might fit here, but the neurologic knuckling and the absence of a tender spot suggests FCE.